Benečija, Trebnje

 Benečija ([bɛnɛˈtʃiːja]) is a settlement in the Municipality of Trebnje in eastern Slovenia.
 It lies on the right bank of the Temenica River, just southwest of Trebnje.
-The area is part of the historical Lower Carniola region.
+The area is part of the traditional region of Lower Carniola.
 The municipality is now included in the Southeast Slovenia Statistical Region.

 Iron Age and Roman-period artefacts have been found at sites near the settlement.